 As a result of this, the peasantry – who had previously been kept under a system of serfdom which greatly restricted their freedom – became more scarce and had more land available to them.
-As a result, they grew richer and were able to pursue jobs and privileges that their fathers could never have dreamed of.
+Their labour had increased value, and they demanded higher wages.
+As a result, they had privileges that their fathers could never have dreamed of.

-The nobility were very suspicious of this and tried to greatly restrict the goods that peasants could buy as well as other freedoms that they now enjoyed – but they could not undo what had happened.
+The nobility disliked the shifting of the status quo and tried to greatly restrict the goods that peasants could buy as well as other freedoms that they now enjoyed – but they could not undo the fundamental shift in class relations.

 In addition, England and France had been engaged in the Hundred Years War since 1337, and most of the financial burden of the war fell upon the peasantry in the form of the hated poll tax.

 Finally, the wise and popular King Edward III died in 1377, leaving the throne to the boy-king Richard II and his despised regent John of Gaunt, who had already almost been lynched by angry crowds in London.

 The revolt is judged to have broken out in Essex on 30 May, when MP John Bampton arrived to investigate non-payment of poll tax.
 The south-east of England had always been its wealthiest region, and as a result there were very few unpaid serfs there and the peasants enjoyed a better quality of life than elsewhere.

 It was therefore the hotbed of the many radicals who had emerged following the Black Death.
 On 1 June Bampton gathered the headmen of several Essex villages together to explain the shortfall, and they arrived with large crowds brandishing various weapons.